 Step 1: Cook Chicken

 Place the chicken in the bottom of your crockpot.
 Combine all sauce ingredients into a bowl and whisk to combine.
 Pour the sauce over your chicken.
-Cover the crockpot and cook on LOW setting for 7 to 8 hours or HIGH setting for 3 to 4 hours.
+Cover the cookware and cook on LOW setting for 7 to 8 hours or HIGH setting for 3 to 4 hours.

 Step 2: Shred Cooked Chicken